Katarina Bogdanović: Career

-When the National University, later the Kolarč National University, was founded in 1922, Bogdanović, Ksenija Atanasijević, Isidora Sekulić, and Zorka Vulović were the first women to lecture there.
+When the National University, later the Kolarac National University, was founded in Belgrade in 1922, Bogdanović, Ksenija Atanasijević, Isidora Sekulić, and Zorka Vulović were the first women to lecture there.
 They attracted wide attendance, often because it was so unusual for a woman to be engaged in academic and scientific work.
-Bogdanović's most productive writing period roughly corresponded with the interwar period.
+Bogdanović's most productive writing period roughly corresponded with the interwar period, at the time of the Kingdom of Yugoslavia.
 She began to publish book reviews and translations of writers from a variety of fields like Honoré de Balzac, Denis Diderot, Henry Ford, Blasco Ibanez, George Meredith, among others.
 In 1923, she and Paulina Lebl-Albala published the first high school textbook written by women in the country.
 Teorija književnosti (Literary Theory) was used in Serbian high schools for eighteen years (up to the start of World War II), and was updated in at least five editions.
 She reviewed Alexandra Kollontai's Nova žena (New Woman, 1918), Truska Baginska's Prosvećena žena (An Enlightened Woman, 1926), and published an article about French writer and artist Jean Cocteau in 1933.
 She analyzed numerous works from Russian writers like Dostoevsky, Maxim Gorky, Ivan Turgenev, and Tolstoy and German philosophers such as Nietzsche and Arthur Schopenhauer.
-Many of her articles appeared in the Srpskom književnom glasniku (Serbian Literary Herald), the most influential literary journal of the time.
+Many of her articles appeared in the Serbian Literary Herald, the most influential literary journal of the time.

-In 1928, Bogdanović was appointed as principal of the Girls' High School in Niš, becoming one of the first two women to head a woman's school in Serbia.
+In 1928, Bogdanović was appointed principal of the Girls' High School in Niš, becoming one of the first two women to head a woman's school in Serbia.
 That year she was elected president of the Association of Secondary School Teachers and was named to the Order of St. Sava in the fifth degree for her cultural contributions to the city of Niš.
-She moved to Kragujevac in 1932, becoming principle of the Women's Gymnasium.
-That year the Kragujevac branch of the Удружења универзитетски образованих жена (Association of University Educated Women) was established and Bogdanović was elected as its president.
+She moved to Kragujevac in 1932, becoming the principal of the Women's Gymnasium.
+That year the Kragujevac branch of the Удружење универзитетски образованих жена (Association of University Educated Women) was established and Bogdanović was elected as its president.
 She encouraged her students to follow their consciences and be socially engaged.
 Along with the students at the Boys' High School, her pupils participated annually in May Day worker's actions.
 In 1937, the rally turned into an anti-fascist protest with a demonstration in front of the Officers' Club building.
 When Hitler's troops annexed Sudetenland, the Girls' High School organized a strike and students protested by taking their final examination in French rather than German.
 Bogdanović supported her students in these actions and intervened with the police on their behalf, leading the Minister of Education to forcibly retire her in 1940 on the grounds that her leftist ideas and communist sympathies made her unfit to teach impressionable youth.
 In her diaries, Bogdanović wrote that she distrusted politicians and political parties, primarily because she saw them as devoid of ethics and questing for power at the expense of humanity.